-In years, or perhaps decades, past, holding a degree or a certificate was enough to qualify for certain highlevel jobs.
-While it is still absolutely necessary for many jobs, these days employers are focused on much more than just your formal education.
+In years, or perhaps decades past, holding a degree or a certificate was enough to qualify for many highlevel jobs.
+While it is still absolutely necessary for many jobs, employers these days are focused on much more than just your formal education.